money tips families children switzerland

 4. Get the right supplementary health insurance

 Supplementary health insurance costs money, and it is important to carefully consider whether you really need additional insurance.
 The coverage you get varies between policies.
-Only a handful give you decent coverage for preventative checkups, dental work, glasses and visual training – the expenses which you are most likely to come up against.
-The right supplemental health insurance can actually save you money.
-You can filter and sort the coverage provided using the supplemental health insurance comparison
+Only a handful give you decent coverage for dental work, preventative checkups, glasses, and other expenses that you are most likely to come up against.

 5. Cut the costs of vacations